artcuddy/project3-enigma/README.md

 *   Errors or warnings were fixed as they appeared such as indentation errors, lines too long or extra space issues.
 No errors are reported now.

-*   After deployment all features were checked on a laptop, mobile (iPhone 13).
-The website was checked on Chrome, Firefox and Edge.
+*   After deployment all features were checked on an IMac and PC laptop.
+The game was checked on Chrome, Firefox and Edge.

-*   The game was deployed early on in development and checked regularly to ensure game flow and any errors pn Heroku were handled .
+*   The game was deployed early on in development and checked regularly to ensure game flow and any errors on Heroku were handled .

 *   Testing inputs were used to ensure user inputs would be handled correctly and appropriate feedback to the user was shown on screen.